Using Participatory Action Research to Improve Development Practice

 The application procedure is a three-stage process:

-- Stage 2: You will be notified by 19 November as to whether your application has been approved or not.
-Successful applicants will receive a booking form and an invoice for the course fee.
+Stage 2: You will be notified within one month as to whether your application has been approved or not.
+Successful applicants will receive the Stage 2 application form and an invoice for the course fee.
 Places on the course are not guaranteed until fees have been received.